Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Hanauma Bay Nature Preserve

-Dipping into the waters of Hanauma Bay, you’ll be face-to-face with hundreds of tropical fish species along with sea turtles.
+Dipping into the waters of Hanauma Bay, we get face-to-face with hundreds of tropical fish species along with sea turtles.
 To protect its marine life, entrance to Hanauma Bay is limited to a max of about 1,000 people per day.
-Arrive early before the throngs of tourists to experience the preserve at its most peaceful.

 Koko Head Crater Trail